Loading...

 Generation of public key and signature for reencryption and decryption.

-First, read the usage section regarding Solidity version and EVM.
+First, read the regarding Solidity version and EVM.

 To import TFHE library, simply import it at the top of your contract.